How I Created Our Life-Changing Family Laundry System

 I feel like our laundry organization has been a little challenged over the past few years.
 In our apartment, we had a teeny tiny laundry closet that basically allowed for zero organization (besides a few cleaning supplies).
 In our last house, our laundry was actually outside – which I hated.
 I was counting down the days until I could actually do laundry without putting my shoes on. 😉 Since it was in an outside storage room, there wasn't any space in there for organization either.
 In both homes, we were limited to the little bit of organization we could do in our closets.
 But even that was limited because of smaller closets.
 It was frustrating to say the least.

-So, one of the priorities when we were designing this home was storage and organization.
+So, one of the priorities when we were designing our home was storage and organization.
 I shared a little bit of what I had our cabinet maker do in the kitchen a couple of weeks ago to best utilize our space.
 Today, I thought I'd share how we set up our laundry room and what I've done to streamline the laundry process in this space!

 Welcome to our laundry room!